and-r/anyflyer/README.md

 dirent.h library: Copyright (c) 1998-2019 Toni Ronkko

+Linux package was prepared using Debreate package builder by Jordan Irwin

 Aircraft models are created by myself in Rhino3D software.
 The paraglider wing is based on a model from: http://laboratoridenvol.com/

 ## Contact
-AnyFlyer is created by Andrzej Rzoska, feel free to contact me!
+AnyFlyer is created by Andrzej Rzoska, feel free to contact me if you have any questions.

 and_r@o2.pl